jiya25bai10733-gif/RoadSOSapp/README.md

 Developed for **The National Road Safety Hackathon 2026**, organized by the **Centre of Excellence for Road Safety (CoERS)** and **RBG Labs, IIT Madras**.

-RoadSOS is a premium, comprehensive emergency-response ecosystem designed to solve the critical "Golden Hour" response time and dynamically prevent accidents through real-time predictive Artificial Intelligence.
+RoadSOS is a premium, comprehensive emergency-response ecosystem, which is designed to solve the critical "Golden Hour" response time and dynamically prevent accidents through real-time predictive Artificial Intelligence.

 ---